grafana/k6-docs/src/data/markdown/docs/02 javascript api/09 k6-net-grpc/10-Client.md

 `Client` is a gRPC client that can interact with a gRPC server.

->  ⚠️ **Note**: Only unary RPCs are currently supported, ie. there is no support for client, server or bidirectional streaming.
+>  ⚠️ **Note**: Only unary RPCs are currently supported, i.e. there is no support for client, server or bidirectional streaming.

 | Method | Description |
 |--------|-------------|